robjg/oddjob/docs/reference/org/oddjob/script/ScriptJob.md

 oddjob session.
 The result of a function can be accessed with the `result` property.
 Some scripts don't return a result, in which case the `resultVariable` property can be used to take the result from a variable.
-If the {code resultForState} property is true then the result will be used to set the Completion State from the variable, 0 for Success, otherwise Failure.
+If the `resultForState` property is true then the result will be used to set the Completion State from the variable, 0 for Success, otherwise Failure.